-Crowning Music of Awesome: Whatever you feel about the movie, the soundtrack had a few dynamite songs.
-Standouts include The Closing of the Year (the opening and closing theme), Enya's Ebudae, and Welcome to the Pleasuredome during the final confrontation with the war toys.
-The very awesome Ear Worm from the "music video" is called "The Mirror Song," and was performed on the soundtrack by Thomas Dolby.
+- Awesome Music: Whatever you feel about the movie, the soundtrack had a few dynamite songs.
+Standouts include Wendy & Lisa's "The Closing of the Year" (the opening and closing theme), Enya's "Ebudae", and Frankie Goes to Hollywood's "Welcome to the Pleasuredome" during the final confrontation with the war toys.
+The very awesome ear worm from the "music video" is called "The Mirror Song," and was performed on the soundtrack by Thomas Dolby.

-"Funny Aneurysm" Moment: General Leland's plan is obviously meant to be insane, but a decade after the movie came out unmanned drones controlled remotely and raining death on their targets became a major part of the US military arsenal.
+- Harsher in Hindsight: General Leland's plan is obviously meant to be insane, but a decade after the movie came out unmanned drones controlled remotely and raining death on their targets became a major part of the US military arsenal.

 - Even more so, drones and other military weapons are being operated by video game controllers, because that's what new recruits are used to.

 - No matter what General Leland says, drone warfare is not a game.